-The site ecologist will over-see the set-up of dry works areas for the proposed works.
+The site ecologist will over-see the set-up of dry works areas if any are required for the proposed works.
 Any lamprey and fish species potentially caught behind the dammed area will be translocated upstream by the ecologist who will have obtained a section 14 license for this activity.